 Therefore, the Board of Directors decided that Sanofi will refer to the amended AFEP-MEDEF code for the preparation of the report of the Chairman of the Board of Directors pursuant to article L. 225-37 of the French Commercial Code.

-Statement on Corporate Governance as Required by Article 303A-11 of the New York Stock Exchange's Listed Company Manual.
-The following is a brief explanation of the principal ways in which our corporate governance practices may differ from the New York Stock Exchange corporate governance rules applicable to U.S. corporations.
+Statement on Corporate Governance as Required by Rule 5615(a)(3) of the NASDAQ Stock Market Listing Rules.
+The following is a brief explanation of the principal ways in which our corporate governance practices may differ from certain NASDAQ corporate governance requirements applicable to U.S. corporations.

 The Board Charter of the Board of Directors sets out the responsibilities of the Directors, the composition, duties and working procedures of the Board and the Committees, and the roles and powers of the Chairman and the Chief Executive Officer.

 Sanofi is determined to respect the ethical principles governing our activities.

 Sanofi is committed to abiding by the laws and regulations that apply in each country in which we operate.